erincatto/box2c/docs/simulation.md

 - polygon overlap

 #### Query Filtering
-An basic understanding of query filtering is needed before considering the specific queries.
+A basic understanding of query filtering is needed before considering the specific queries.
 Shape versus shape filtering was discussed [here](#filtering).
 A similar setup is used for queries.
 This lets your queries only consider certain categories of shapes, it also lets your shapes ignore certain queries.